-It all depends on how bad the condition of you car is, but as a guide you can except to get between 12 and 20% of the current market price.
+It all depends on how bad the condition of your car is, but as a guide, you can expect to get between 12 and 20% of the current market price.
 This used market price is determined by TransUnion and printed in their month-to-month Auto Dealer’s Guide.
-These tips have been collected by Trans Union by way of thousands of sources of sales prices present within the used vehicle trade, and put together in a single helpful guide every month.
+These tips have been collected by Trans Union by way of thousands of sources of sales prices present within the used vehicle trade and put together in a single helpful guide every month.
 It’s open to genuine dealers and other associated industry companies for a fee every month.

-AutoTrader is another great source for figuring out the value of your car, and lots of used car dealerships use AutoTrader as their main method to obtain vehicle values.
-Merely visit their website, type in the make, model and year of the vehicle and perform a search to determine exactly what the retail price of the vehicle is.
-You’re going to get a practical collection of prices, based on condition and mileage.
+AutoTrader is another excellent source for figuring out the value of your car, and lots of used car dealerships use AutoTrader as their primary method to obtain vehicle values.
+Merely visit their website, type in the make, model, and year of the vehicle, and perform a search to determine exactly what the car’s retail price is.
+You’re going to get a valuable collection of prices based on condition and mileage.

 A frequent example of a scrap price for a car

-For example, let’s say you want to sell a scrapped 2009 VW Golf GTi, its existing market price (at the time of writing this) comes in the vicinity of between R130 000 and R150 000.
-The estimated value, based on parts that are salvageable, is going to be between R15 000 and R30 000 utilizing the range of 12 to 20 % of retail price.
+For example, let’s say you want to sell a scrapped 2009 VW Golf GTi; its current market price (at the time of writing this) comes in the vicinity of between R130 000 and R150 000.
+Based on salvageable parts, the estimated value is going to be between R15 000 and R30 000, utilizing the range of 12 to 20 % of the retail price.

-12 to 20 % is a the market standard from scrap yards
+12 to 20 % is the market standard from scrap yards

-However it will depend, obviously, about how much of the scrapped car is salvageable.
-The main spares that needs to be salvaged would be the gearbox, engine and differential.
+However, it will depend, obviously, on how much of the scrapped car is salvageable.
+The leading spares that need to be salvaged would be the gearbox, engine and differential.
 If they are beyond repair, then expect a lower price.

-Most scrap yards tend to do the scrap the vehicles by themselves, by followng the advice above with the traffic authorities.
-In the event the scrapped vehicle, with its VIN in place for the original framework is bought following this and then re-assembled with used spare parts from yet another scrapped vehicle, it will then be ranked as a Code 3 automobile, and doesn’t merit regular retail prices.
+Most scrap yards tend to scrap the vehicles by themselves by following the advice above with the traffic authorities.
+If the scrapped car, with its VIN in place for the original framework, is bought following this and then re-assembled with used spare parts from yet another scrapped vehicle, it will be ranked as a Code 3 automobile and doesn’t merit regular retail prices.
 Insurance of these cars is another issue.

-It’s recommended that title holders of scrap cars take it upon by themselves to de-register an automobile.
+It’s recommended that title holders of scrap cars take it upon themselves to deregister an automobile.
 Follow our guide above for procedures on how to to do this.